zpatten/ztk/README.md

   Easily run a processes in the background.
 Read more at the [ZTK::Background](http://zpatten.github.io/ztk/ZTK/Background.html) documentation.

+- **ZTK::Benchmark**

+  Benchmark your code and optionally display messages and/or an "activity" indicator (i.e. spinning cursor).
+Read more at [ZTK::Benchmark](http://zpatten.github.io/ztk/ZTK/Benchmark.html) documentation.

 - **ZTK::DSL**

   Create your own DSL in seconds by inheriting this DSL class.
 Featuring ActiveRecord style associations where DSL objects can `belong_to` or `has_many` other DSL objects.
 Read more at the [ZTK::DSL::Base](http://zpatten.github.io/ztk/ZTK/DSL/Base.html) documentation.